Analysis | 5 crucial questions with 10 days to go until Election Day

 This one is more about the aftermath than the actual result, but it’s increasingly relevant as we head into the final days.

-Trump has made it clear that he’s raring to go when it comes to questioning the legitimacy of the election — particularly when it comes to mail-in votes, which he’s baselessly claimed are prone to widespread fraud.
-Trump has gone so far as to also baselessly claim there’s no way he can lose without such fraud.
+Trump has made it clear that he’s raring to go when it comes to questioning the legitimacy of the election — particularly when it comes to mail-in votes, which he has baselessly claimed are prone to widespread fraud.
+He has gone so far as to also baselessly claim that there’s no way he can lose without such fraud.

-Trump offered similar charges in 2016, possibly setting the stage to be a thorn in the side of a President-elect Clinton if he lost.
-But then, he surprisingly won.
+Trump made similar allegations in 2016, possibly setting the stage to be a thorn in the side of a President-elect Clinton if he lost.

 The question is why he’s doing it now and how much it takes hold.
-Does Trump truly just believe this stuff, and/or is he looking for a way to explain his loss and rally a movement around him after the election?
-There are even suggestions that he might resist leaving office, which Trump has fomented by declining to commit to a peaceful transfer of power.
+Does Trump truly just believe this stuff, or is he looking for a way to explain his loss and rally a movement around him after the election?
+There are even suggestions that he might resist leaving office, which he has fomented by declining to commit to a peaceful transfer of power.

 Democrats want to win, first and foremost.
-But Trump’s comments have also created a premium on Biden winning decisively and erasing virtually any doubt — however ill-founded — about the legitimacy of his win.
-It’s an impossibly ugly and regrettable situation, but it has real implications for how the country moves forward and just how much Trump’s movement might matter in the months and years after the election.
+But Trump’s comments have created a premium on Biden winning decisively and erasing virtually any doubt — however ill-founded — about the legitimacy of his win.
+It’s an impossibly ugly and regrettable situation, but it has real implications for how the country will move forward and just how much Trump’s movement might matter in the months and years after the election.

-And if Biden truly is the favorite that he looks like right now, it might be the most significant question come next month.
+And if Biden truly is the favorite that he appears to be, it may be the most significant question come next month.

 Lenny Bronner contributed to this report.